-While SNMP information reading is essential for good industrial network monitoring, SNMP Write access can be a security threat, as a malicious user can manipulate the device configuration with SNMP messages if the SNMP Community String is not adjusted.

-The SNMP Write Access tool scans devices for default community names and tries to write data to and the second a0.45.9b.12.79 - Version: SNMP V1 , Community private pxcao, ot au 45.90.12.79 - Version, SNMP V1, Community, private x204-2, 20.87.56-21.27.58 - Version: SNMP V1, Community: private x204-1, 3 20:87.86-21:27:92 - Version: SNMP V1, Community: private picxb1d0 ed, e0:dc:a0:4b:58:00 - Version: SNMP V1 , Community: private an SNMP object.
-In a secure network this should not be possible and it is therefore considered a potential attack vector for the network.
-The settings of devices in the resulting list should be changed so that access via the mentioned community strings is no longer possible.
+While SNMP information reading is essential for good industrial network monitoring, SNMP Write access can be a security threat, as a malicious user can manipulate device configuration with SNMP messages if the SNMP Community is not adjusted.
+The SNMP Write Access tool scans devices for default community names and tries to write data to an SNMP object.
+In a secure network this should not be possible and therefore a potential attack vector for the network.
+The devices in the resulting list should be changed, so that access via the mentioned community strings is no longer possible.